kristi11/wittyworkflow/README.md

 3. [x] Realtime validation for all components
 4. [x] Lazy image loading on hero
 5. [x] Create role based access to team members.Non-team members do not have access to teams
-6. [x] Add wire:navigate to responsive links
+6. [x] Add wire:navigate to links for SPA functionality.
 7. [x] Staff members can create their own teams but cannot modify teams they belong to teams disabled momentarily
 8. [x] Above functionality for responsive menu
 9. [x] Disable making a user an administrator on JetstreamServiceProvider